Archaic and Obsolete Words in the English Language

 Interestingly, many obsolete words find refuge in poetry, specific literary genres, or oratory, where they continue to linger.
 Additionally, a plethora of archaisms persists within English dialects.
 Thus, the fate of obsolete words is diverse and multifaceted.

 It is crucial, at this juncture, to differentiate between two categories of obsolete words: archaisms proper and historical terms (historisms).
-Prior to delving into these distinctions, it is essential to clarify the terms "archaic" and "obsolete.
+Prior to delving into these distinctions, it is essential to clarify the terms "archaic" and "obsolete."
+These temporal labels are often used interchangeably, but their meanings can vary depending on the context in which they are employed.

 Get to Know The Price Estimate For Your Paper